Cary Town Center - slow death

 16. Bucky

-Bucky Active Member
+Bucky Well-Known Member

 Last time we were there they had many empty store fronts!
 Shoot, even the Five Guys in the food court had closed!
 Like others have said, the day of indoor malls is probably fast approaching.
 Carys mall may indeed be a thing of the past soon.
 With the 90 acres across the st being built someone may just come in and buy the whole mall and plow it under and repurpose the land!
 Cary has always been a strange bird as far as retail space goes.
 In the 30 years we have been here, Waverly Place has never been close to 100% occupancy, yet it continues to survive!